hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 ## Relationship to Digests of X.509 Values

-COSE Key Thumbprint values are computed on the COSE Key element required to represent a key, rather than all members of a COSE Key that the key is represented in.
+COSE Key Thumbprint values are computed on the COSE Key object required to represent a key, rather than all parameters of a COSE Key that the key is represented in.
 Thus, they are more analogous to applications that use digests of X.509 Subject Public Key Info (SPKI) values, which are defined in Section 4.1.2.7 of {{RFC5280}}, than to applications that